-On the 14th September 2007, at 8.00am, a group of Maasai boys discovered an elephant calf of approximately seven months old, trapped in a well dug for their livestock on the Kenyan border with Tanzania in the shadow of Mt.
+On the 14th September 2007, at 8.00am, a group of Maasai boys discovered an elephant calf, of approximately seven months old, trapped in a well dug for their livestock on the Kenyan border with Tanzania, in the shadow of Mt.
 Kilimanjaro.
 The location was not far from Amboseli National Park and close to the Sinya mines where Meerschaum is mined.
 There were no longer any elephants in the area, her family obviously having abandoned her having tried desperately to rescue her no doubt, but mindful too of the fact that the herd was vulnerable in an area frequented by humans.
 The well was not particularly deep yet the steep solid sides, with little space for maneuvering, made any hope of her getting out on her own impossible.
 Her head was propped against the rough side of the hole and her trunk had been chewed by Hyenas overnight or possibly in the early hours of the morning as she lay trapped yet exposed.
 One of the three Maasai boys who discovered her walked to the Kenyan Wildlife Service Kitirua Gate in order to send a message to the Headquarters of Amboseli National Park, while the other kids remained at the well site with the calf and their livestock.
 The Amboseli Trust for Elephants team received the message late morning and immediately went to the scene arriving there by midday.
 Due to how narrow the hole was and how steep the sides were they had difficulty in extracting the calf themselves, and had to wait for the Kenyan Wildlife Service to arrive with more hands to help.

 17 years old